mcantelon/drupal-sopa-blackout/README.txt

-Blackout your Drupal site on January 18, 2012!
+Blackout your Drupal site on January 18, 2012 as part of the global anti-SOPA protest!

-This module does just that, via a quick hack.
+This module automates this via a quick hack.

 Your site will look like: